James Bond No Time to Die full cast – new and returning characters list

 Who’s Ana de Armas?

-Cuban-Spanish actor Ana de Armas made a reputation for herself on Spanish language tv earlier than touchdown her massive break in 2015 American thriller Knock Knock.
-She has since starred in Uncovered, Fingers of Stone, Battle Canine and Blade Runner 2049.
+Cuban-Spanish actor Ana de Armas made a reputation for herself on Spanish language tv earlier than touchdown her huge break in 2015 American thriller Knock Knock.
+She has since starred in Uncovered, Fingers of Stone, Conflict Canine and Blade Runner 2049.
 She’s going to co-star with Daniel Craig in Knives Out.

 Who’s she enjoying in Bond 25?